mdclegacyI0/module-three-study-guide/01-npm-for-react.md

 ## Exporting & Importing Multiple Variables

-- These import and export names do match, why is that?
+- These import and export names do match, why is that? because there are multiple named varibles being transfered between components.
 - Could we change them to not match?
+No

 ```js
 // messages.js